IntelLabs/matsciml/README.md

 - Scalable computation of experiments leveraging [PyTorch Lightning](https://www.pytorchlightning.ai/) across different computation capabilities (laptop, server, cluster) and hardware platforms (CPU, GPU, XPU) without sacrificing performance in the compute and modeling.
 - Integrating support for [DGL](dgl.ai) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) for rapid GNN development.

-The examples outlined in the next section how to get started with Open MatSci ML Toolkit using a simple python script, jupyter notebook or the PyTorchLightning CLI for a simple training on a subset of the original dataset (dev-set) that can be run on a laptop.
-Subsequently, we scale our example python script to large compute systems, including Distributed Training (Multiple GPU on a Single Node) and Multi-Node Training (Multiple GPUS across Multiple Nodes) in a computing cluster.
+The examples outlined in the next section how to get started with Open MatSci ML Toolkit using simple Python scripts, Jupyter notebooks, or the PyTorch Lightning CLI for a simple training on a portable subset of the original dataset (dev-set) that can be run on a laptop.
+Subsequently, we scale our example python script to large compute systems, including distributed data parallel training (multiple GPU on a single node) and multi-node training (multiple GPUs across multiple nodes) in a computing cluster.
 Leveraging both PyTorch Lightning and DGL capabilities, we can enable the compute and experiment scaling with minimal additional complexity.

 ### Installation